 This chapter describes how to use Oracle GoldenGate Veridata.
 It provides an overview of roles and interactions of the components, how to configure components, and how Oracle GoldenGate Veridata compares tables and repairs out-of-sync tables.

 This chapter includes the following sections:

 Oracle GoldenGate Veridata compares one set of data to another and identifies data that is out-of-sync, and allows you to repair any data that is found out-of-sync.
-Oracle GoldenGate Veridata supports high-volume, 24x7 replication environments where downtime to compare data sets is not an option.
+Oracle GoldenGate Veridata supports high-volume, 24x7 heterogenous replication environments where downtime to compare data sets is not an option.
 By accounting for data that is being replicated while a comparison takes place, Oracle GoldenGate Veridata can run concurrently with data transactions and replication, while still producing an accurate comparison report.

 Oracle GoldenGate Veridata will map column data types across different types of databases automatically, or you can map columns manually in cases where the automatic mapping is not sufficient to accommodate format differences in a heterogeneous environment.
 For detailed information about this feature in Veridata Web User Interface, see Oracle GoldenGate Veridata Online Help.
 Alternatively, you can map data by manually uploading an XML file using the

 For the purposes of this documentation, the following terms are considered synonymous: